amarh/openPLM/trunk/docs/admin/ht_2_install_server.rst

 ===================================================
-How to install openPLM server
+How to install openPLM server (development version)
 ===================================================

 This document describes how to install an openPLM server.